kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 - gfr : GFZ rapid, GPS, Galileo and Glonass, since May 17 2021
 - wum : Wuhan, multi-GNSS (precise+prediction, GPS,Galileo,Glonass,Beidou)
 - ultra : GFZ ultra rapid (GPS, Galileo, Glonass), since May 17, 2021

-We are likely to add access to multi-GNSS broadcast orbits, but for now you can use the ultra orbit option.
-Although it is provided every three hours, we currently only download the file from midnite (hour 0).

 **What if you have high-rate (e.g. 1 sec) RINEX files, but you want 5 sec data?** <code>-dec 5</code>